imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 39
 ```

 Since the result is the same (39), then we can verify that whatever shows up in `npm publish --dry-run` will also exist after we install our dependencies.
-For further reading on `--dry-run` flag, go to the [`npm publish` documentation](https://docs.npmjs.com/cli/v7/commands/npm-publish#dry-run).
+For further reading on `--dry-run` flag, you can visit the [`npm publish` documentation](https://docs.npmjs.com/cli/v7/commands/npm-publish#dry-run).

 ## Do `yarn link`